 Take The Leap When The Stakes Are High

-When you don’t know or can’t predict the outcome, how do you take the leap when success is not guaranteed?
+When you don’t know or can’t predict the outcome, how do you take the leap when the stakes are high and success is not guaranteed?
 As a recovering perfectionist, one thing I’ve learned, waiting for perfection is lost opportunity.

 While others are shipping, gaining market share, starting a new business venture, or having that great relationship, you may be waiting for all the pieces to be in place before you take the leap.
 You have your sight on the prize, you have your steps to your destination planned, you just can’t pull the trigger, you aren’t sure you’ll succeed.